 What if you don’t make it big?
 As disheartening as it may be to recognize failure as an option, it’s important to at least acknowledge the “what if’s” in life.
 Ok, so you’ve got your heart set on being the next Marc Jacobs, and you went to the right school, met the right people, and are in a really good job which will help propel you to the next step.
 But chances are, you won’t be the next Marc Jacobs.
 Not many people will.

 You may be a talented designer working quietly for a big brand and payed very well for your work, but never seeing your name in lights or credits.
 You may end up being a senior account manager at a large department store, but never becoming famous.
 You may end up being the manager at a large bridal fashion house, but no one outside of the company knows who you are.
 Can your ego deal with this?
 There is only a bit of room at the top of the totem, and I’d suggest you be prepared to make it halfway up the ladder to become fashion elite.
 You’ll need some serious luck, connections and talent to get higher than that.

 Another example, what if a year into your education you decide that a fashion degree isn’t for you?
 Will you choose to utilize your new skills to teach an art class?
 Make it a hobby and sell your designs on Etsy?
 Become a Fashion blogger?
+Maybe you look into NYC fashion graduate programs and approach the fashion industry from a business angle?
 Whatever your backup plan, ensure that it’s an obtainable goal and you will not waste your money and time.